Nero in Joe Scripts

 Scripted Input Facts

-• Any Joe record type.
+• Joe record values

 • Native types whose proxies define fields.